 Benchmark dollar borrowing costs for Homex, Corp.
 Geo and Urbi have jumped an average of 127 basis points, or 1.27 percentage point, in the past two months.
 Yields on Urbi’s dollar bonds due in 2020 soared 217 basis points in the period, the most of the three.

-Homebuyers in Mexico will keep shifting preference to existing properties until the country increases the availability of services outside its cities, Alfredo Viegas, a managing director for emerging markets at Knight Capital Group Inc. (KCG), said by phone from Greenwich, Connecticut.
+Homebuyers in Mexico will keep shifting preference to existing properties until the country increases the availability of services outside its cities, Alfredo Viegas, a managing director for emerging markets at Knight Capital Group Inc. (KCG:US), said by phone from Greenwich, Connecticut.

 “What we’re seeing here is just simply the fact of buyer revolt against moving that far away from their places of employment,” Viegas said.
 “You probably need a more significant upgrade in the infrastructure to allow the suburbs and exurbs to flourish, because the infrastructure’s not exactly up to par.”